ngrt-sh/tempo-autoshutdown/README.md

 # Requirements

 My script was tested on Proxmox VE 8.+ (Debian 12.x).
 It can works on some older versions of Proxmox VE or Debian but it haven't tested for.
+> ⚠ **You need** to be **root** user!
+>
 > Make sure you have `curl`, `jq` and `at` installed on your machine.
 Otherwise you need to run `apt install curl jq at`.
->
-> ⚠ **You need** to be **root** user!

 # Installation

 ## Upload script and setting up the permissions

-1. Enter this command! `cd /usr/local/bin` to be in your scripts directory.
+1. Use the `cd /usr/local/bin` command to be in your scripts directory.

-      And at the root of the directory, upload `tempo-autoshutdown.sh`.

-      > Make sure to run `chmod +x /usr/local/bin/tempo-autoshutdown.sh` and add your Discord Webhook URL.
+2. After entering to the directory, upload (via SFTP) `tempo-autoshutdown.sh`.
+Modify the script file to add your Discord Webhook URL (do not modify other things than your Discord Webhook URL, only if you want make your proper version).

+3. Setting up the permissions by running `chmod +x /usr/local/bin/tempo-autoshutdown.sh`.

 ## Setting the cronjob
-For the script can be scheduled at 12h and/or at the startup of the server, we need to modify the crontab file.
+For the script can be scheduled at 12h and/or at the startup of the server, we need to modify the cronjobs file.

-1. Open the crontab editor by enter `crontab -e` command.
+1. Open the cronjobs editor by enter `crontab -e` command.

-2. Do not uncomment anything!
-We need just to add these two lines at the end of the crontab file:
+2.Just add these two lines at the end of the cronjob file:

 ```
 0 12 * * * /usr/local/bin/tempo-autoshutdown.sh
 @reboot /usr/local/bin/tempo-autoshutdown.sh
 ```

-3. After added these two lines in our cron file, save your file and exit nano or vim.
+3. After added these two lines in our cronjob file, save your file and exit *nano* or *vim*.

 ## Testing

 Before waiting a lot of time, I recommend you to run manually the script.
-It's not necessary but if you want check if the scheduled shutdown works.
+It's not necessary but if you want check if the scheduled shutdown works great.

 1. Make sure your are in the `/usr/local/bin/` directory and be sure the script is executable.